CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

 ## Further Avenues of Exploration
 As noted in the paragraph above, while `diffprivlib` attempts to emulate Scikit-Learn, it is not as expansive as Scikit-Learn.
 An alternative implementation to add differential privacy would be to use Flower and Opacus, further detailed in this [article].
 This also has drawbacks as it uses Pytorch, which is a deep learning framework and not ideal for non-neural network models such as logistic regression.

-Using `diffprivlib` allows for the client-side implementation of differential privacy.
+Using `diffprivlib` allows for the client-side application of differential privacy.
 This minimizes the impact that any particular data point would have on the analysis of the dataset as a whole, thereby ensuring the privacy of personal and sensitive information.

 However, there is no server-side differential privacy currently implemented.
 This means that it is possible to identify the client where the original data came from.
 This is not an urgent concern for our use case, as there are fewer federation clients containing many data points.